513: The Brain That Wouldn't Die

 A skillet scrambler is a popular breakfast dish at restaurants, consisting of eggs scrambled with a variety of ingredients, such as cheese, potatoes, sausage, etc.

-Jack Nicholson is an actor who has appeared in dozens of films since he got his start in B movies in the 1960s.
+Jack Nicholson is an actor who has appeared in dozens of films since he got his start in B-movies in the 1960s, working with shlock director Roger Corman for a decade.
 His better-known movies include Chinatown, One Flew Over the Cuckoo’s Nest, The Shining, and As Good As It Gets.

 “The arrangement is pretty special.”
 Oh, by Elia Kazan.